MaM00d/MEAI/Machine Learning/Neural Network Model/Supervised Fine Tuning.md

 -> in supervised fine tunning its better to fine tune a  chat mode, and only train it on a specific topic

-Supervised approach:
+## Approachs
-1- choosing the fine tuning task --> text generation, classification..
+1. choosing the fine tuning task --> text generation, classification..
-2- preparing the datasets --> "which expected to be some questions and answers related to our topic...
+2. preparing the datasets --> "which expected to be some questions and answers related to our topic...
-"prompt":------------
+	- "prompt":------------
-"completion": ---------------   "
+	- "completion": ---------------   "
-3- choose the base model --> "arabert"
+3. choose the base model --> "arabert"
-4- fine tune the model using the supervised approach -->"[[parameters training methods]]"
+4. fine tune the model using the supervised approach -->"[[parameters training methods]]"
-5- evaluate the performance
+5. evaluate the performance

 ------------------------------------------
 Attention (0,1):